Makster04/MACHINE_LEARNING_WARMUPS/STATISTICS/UNIFORM_DISTRIBUTION.md

 ---

-## 7. Probability comes from area under the uniform PDF
+# 7. Probability is width times height

-Because the uniform distribution is continuous, probability corresponds to **area underneath the PDF**.
-For a uniform distribution this is especially easy, because the PDF is a rectangle.
+Because the uniform PDF is a rectangle, finding the area under it requires no integration at all.
+Area is just width times height.

 Suppose we want $P(c < X < d)$, where: